-Currently NOAA Corps officers fall between the cracks in whistleblower protection.
-Neither the regulations that protect military members or civil servants protect them.
-This section ensures the military whistleblower protection act covers members of the NOAA Corps.
+Currently, the NOAA Corps and USPHS officers fall between the cracks in whistleblower protection.
+Neither the regulations that protect military members nor the regulations that protect civil servants protect them.
+This section would ensure that the whistleblower protections under section 1034 of title 10, United States Code, also cover members of the NOAA Corps.